noirbizarre/django.js/doc/templatetags.rst

 The jQuery libary is automatically loaded.
-If you want to manually load the jquery, you can set the ``jquery`` keyword to false:
+If you want to manually load the jquery, you can set the ``jquery`` keyword parameter to false:

 .. code-block:: html+django